Castle Tours of Germany

 Day 1: Marksburg Castle and Stolzenfels Castle

-We will pick you up at the airport in Frankfurt.
-We will drive 1.5 hours to the region of Rhineland-Palatinate where you will check in at your hotel.
+We will pick you up at Frankfurt Airport.
+We will drive 1.5 hours to the Rhineland-Palatinate region, where you will check in at your hotel.
 You will enjoy a beautiful 20-minute drive to Marksburg Castle.
-Journey throughout almost 800 years of history as the castle was first referred to in 1231 by Noble Freeman of Brubach.
+Journey throughout almost 800 years of history, as the castle was first referred to in 1231 by a Noble Freeman of Brubach.
 In 1803, the castle passed into the hands of the old state Duchy of Nassau.
-During this period, Marksburg Castle was only used as a home for individuals and as a state prison.
-In 1866, Nassau as well as Marksburg Castle was taken over by Prussia.
-The castle was used as living quarters for soldiers but soon fall into disrepair due to governmental neglect.
+During this period, Marksburg Castle served as both a residence for individuals and a state prison.
+In 1866, Nassau, as well as Marksburg Castle, was taken over by Prussia.
+The castle was used as living quarters for soldiers, but soon fell into disrepair due to governmental neglect.
 In 1900, with the help of Emperor Wilhelm II, Deutsche Burgenvereinigung (German Castles Association) purchased the Marksburg for the symbolic price of 1,000 Gold Marks.
-Today the castle houses an extensive museum and the headquarters of the German Castles Association.
+Today, the castle houses an extensive museum and the headquarters of the German Castles Association.
 Marksburg Castle is the only hilltop castle along the Rhine that has never been destroyed.

 Afterward, you will take a short drive to Stolzenfels Castle on the Rhine River.
 Finished in 1259, Stolzenfels was used to protect the toll station on the Rhine, where ships had to stop and pay a toll.

-In the evening you will enjoy a candlelight dinner at the hotel and then you will have free time to walk the castle grounds or just relax after your flight.
+In the evening, you will enjoy a candlelight dinner at the hotel, and then you will have free time to walk the castle grounds or relax after your flight.

 Day 2: Burg Eltz Castle

-After breakfast, you will travel approximately 1 hour to the Burg Eltz Castle, which has been owned and cared for by the same family from when it was built until today.
-The castle is over 850 years old sits on 300 hectares (approx. 740 acres) and has remained unscathed by wars throughout the years.
+After breakfast, you will travel approximately 1 hour to Burg Eltz Castle, which has been owned and cared for by the same family since it was built.
+The castle is over 850 years old, sits on 300 hectares (approx. 740 acres), and has remained unscathed by wars throughout the years.
 After the Castle tour, you will have free time to roam the castle grounds.
 All the typical and rare animal and plant species are found in or near the freshwater stream, brushwood, and forest.
 Eltz Forest has been declared a nature reserve by Flora-Fauna-Habitat and Natura 2000.

 Afterward, you will enjoy dinner at our castle hotel and then have free time to walk and relax on the hotel's castle grounds.

-** Burg Eltz will be closed from 01 November - 31 March.
+** Burg Eltz will be closed from November 1 to March 31.
 We will replace it with the Nymphenburg Palace in Munich during this time. **

 Day 3: Lichtenstein Castle